LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <h3> 2.1 Title of the project to appear on the Local Digital website </h3>
 Exploring how local authorities can effectively engage people and develop their cultures to successfully implement digital transformation.
 <h3> 2.2 Describe the common problem which you propose to investigate and the users involved </h3>
-<p>Local Authorities are undertaking digital transformation so that they can meet our residents&rsquo; raised expectations.
+<p>Local Authorities are undertaking digital transformation so that we can meet our residents&rsquo; raised expectations.
 We have had some success digitising services but found it harder to engage our staff and develop our cultures.</p>
 <p>We believe there are some factors limiting full digital transformation:</p>
 <ul>
 <li>Difficulties engaging with people and creating the right culture</li>